albertoaignr/Cryptocurrencies/README.md

 #### Further exploration

-Even though the classification system seems to identify different groups of cryptocurrencies, there is another exploratory phase to determine which combination of components will be best fro investment.
+Even though the classification system seems to identify different groups of cryptocurrencies, there is another exploratory phase to determine which combination of components will be best for investment.